FastComments/fastcomments-wordpress-plugin/README.txt

 By default FastComments keeps your WordPress installation in sync with our servers.
 We send very small updates, at most once a minute if needed, for any new comments.

 Simply cancel your account and deactivate the plugin to switch back, but we don't think you'll want to!

+= Can I customize how FastComments looks? =

+You sure can!
+After installing click the Customize button in the FastComments admin area to configure how your comment threads should look and function, as well as adding your own CSS if desired.

 == Screenshots ==